Restricted sumsets in multiplicative subgroups: Introduction

 \begin{thm} If $q>13$ is an odd prime power, then the set of nonzero squares in $\F_q$ cannot be written as a restricted sumset of a set.
 In other words, $S_2 \neq A\hat{+}A$ for any $A \subset \F_q$. \end{thm}

 As one of the fundamental objects, restricted sumsets appear frequently in the study of additive number theory and additive combinatorics.
-For example, they appear in the celebrated Erd\H{o}s–Heilbronn conjecture (an analog of Cauchy-Devanport theorem for restricted sumsets), first confirmed by Dias da Silva and Hamidoune \cite{DH94} (see also \cite{ANR96} for a different proof by Alon, Nathanson, and Ruzsa).
+For example, they appear in the celebrated Erd\H{o}s–Heilbronn conjecture (an analogue of Cauchy-Devanport theorem for restricted sumsets), first confirmed by Dias da Silva and Hamidoune \cite{DH94} (see also \cite{ANR96} for a different proof by Alon, Nathanson, and Ruzsa).
 They also naturally appear in a question of Erd\H{o}s \cite{E63} and Moser \cite{M64} (independently) related to perfect squares, as well as the study of cliques in Cayley sum graphs \cite{G05, GM16}.
 In particular, we will also discuss some implications of our results on these two types of problems.

-Our main motivation for establishing Theorem~\ref{thm:main} is to extend a result due to Ilya Shkredov \cite{S14}, where he showed that if $p>13$ is a prime, then $S_2 \subset \F_p$ cannot be written as $A \hat{+}A$.
-His proof is very delicate~\footnote{On the other hand, it is easy to show if $q \geq 5$ is an odd prime power and $A \subset \F_q$, then $S_2 \neq A+A$; a simple proof can be found in \cite[Theorem 3.2]{S14} as well as \cite[Remark 4.3]{Y23+}. }: it is based on Fourier analytic methods and it also uses some results from the theory of perfect difference sets.
+Our main motivation for establishing Theorem~\ref{thm:main} is to extend a result due to Shkredov \cite{S14}, where he showed that if $p>13$ is a prime, then $S_2 \subset \F_p$ cannot be written as $A \hat{+}A$.
+His proof is very delicate~\footnote{On the other hand, it is easy to show if $q \geq 5$ is an odd prime power and $A \subset \F_q$, then $S_2 \neq A+A$; a simple proof can be found in \cite[Theorem 3.2]{S14} as well as \cite[Remark 4.3]{Y24}.
+We refer to \cite{Y24} for a general discussion of expressing a multiplicative subgroup as $A+A$.}: it is based on Fourier analytic methods and it also uses some results from the theory of perfect difference sets.
 He~\footnote{private communication} remarked that it is challenging to extend his proof over a general finite field with prime power order, mainly due to a corresponding result in the theory of perfect difference sets seems to be absent.
 He also remarked that his proof cannot be extended to study the same problem for multiplicative subgroups with index at least $3$ (that is, $S_d$ with $d \geq 3$).
 Indeed, our proof of Theorem~\ref{thm:main} is completely different from his proof.
 Moreover, our techniques can be used to handle general multiplicative subgroups with some additional assumptions.
 In particular, we prove the following result, which is of a probabilistic flavor.

 \begin{thm} Let $s$ be a positive integer and $d \geq 3$.
 If $s$ is even, further assume that $d$ is not twice a perfect square.
 Among the set of primes $p \equiv 1 \pmod d$, the lower asymptotic density of primes $p$ such that there is no $A \subset \F_{p^{s}}$ with $A\hat{+}A=S_d(\F_{p^{s}})$ is at least $1-\frac{(d-1)^r}{4d^r}$, where $r=\lceil s/2 \rceil -1$. \end{thm}